nataliekao03/cs166project/README.md

 ## Conclusion

 The password, once identified, can illustrate the importance of using strong, unpredictable passwords.
-For example, even a seemingly complex password like `p@ssw0rd!` can be vulnerable if it follows a predictable pattern.
+For example, even a password like `p@ssw0rd!` with letters, special characters, and numbers can be vulnerable if it follows a predictable pattern.

 ## Disclaimer